akhial/breaker/README.md

 # Breaker
-A simple brick-breaker, bubble-breaker mash-up written using Java.
+A simple brick-breaker, bubble-breaker mash-up written in Java.